Nancy J.P. Anderson, MA (St. Catherine University in St. Paul, Minnesota, USA)

 – Award for educative innovation at Chamberí School: “Telling tales for educating in values” (2007-2008).

 – Prize of researching in Madrid Marist Province about family evolution (1996), youth education (1997) and bioethics (1998).

 – Legal representative of Etty Hillesum Foundation – Spain, delegation of Etty Hillesum Foundation (Colombia).

 Member of the executive team of the IEBA (Instituto Español Bíblico y Arqueológico) in Jerusalem.

-Titel lezing: A “Staretz” in Westerbork: the influence of Orthodox Spirituality on Etty Hillesum
+A “Staretz” in Westerbork: The connections between Slavic Orthodoxy and the spirituality of Etty Hillesum

 Prof. Dr. Emilio Baccarini (Università degli Studi Tor Vegata, Italy)

 Settore scientifico-disciplinare: M-FIL/03 (Filosofia morale)

 Dipartimento: Studi letterari, filosofici e di storia dell’arte

 “Etty Hillesum: Life as a Commitment”